qkzk/fm/development.md

 - [x] factorise new file & new dir
 - [x] metadata in tree mode.
 Toggle like display full with alt-e
 - [x] FIX: pagedown may select a file outside window without scrolling to it
+- [x] FIX: multiple scrolling bugs.
+It should be smooth in every context
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed